A Brief History Lesson

 The Final Lesson: The Souls of Black Folks

 On Twitter, I was called out for promoting violence when I quoted Dr. King’s statement I mentioned in the first part of this article.
 I was standing in solidarity with the people of Milwaukee.
 I was told that we black people need to be non-violent and not promote rioting.
-I doubt Dr. King ever advocated that black people commit violence en masse, nor did I advocate such a thing.
-Like Dr. King, I was simply stating that a disenfranchised people will finally react to constant injustices, and they will react via riots and uprisings.
+I doubt Dr. King ever advocated that black people commit violence en masse, nor did I support such a thing.
+Like Dr. King, I was merely stating that a disenfranchised people will finally react to constant injustices, and they will respond via riots and uprisings.

-We also must dismiss those so-called liberals who claim we must need to be totally non-violent and turn the other cheek towards injustice, those “liberals” who urge to forgive our enemies who shoot us dead in the streets and defund and close our schools.
-Black folks need to call out these same liberals who criticize rioters in various cities and constantly claim they need to see all the evidence when it comes to these police shootings, even when the video is evidence enough.
+We also must dismiss those so-called liberals who claim we must need to be entirely non-violent and turn the other cheek towards injustice, those “liberals” who urge to forgive our enemies who shoot us dead in the streets and defund and close our schools.
+Black folks need to call out these same liberals who criticize rioters in various cities and continuously claim they need to see all the evidence when it comes to these police shootings, even when the video is evidence enough.
 We know why these riots happen and will continue to happen as long as we are mis-educated by the system.
-At the end of the day, it will be up to black folks to put an end to this cycle, even if that means disengaging with white liberals and conservatives who only bring hate and ignorance to the 400-year racial discussion in this nation.
-We’ve done a great job so far, but we still have a long way to go to fully educate the mis-educated black folks among us in America.
+It will be up to black folks to put an end to this cycle, even if that means disengaging with white liberals and conservatives who only bring hate and ignorance to the 400-year racial discussion in this nation.
+We’ve done a great job so far, but we still have a long way to go to adequately educate the mis-educated black folks among us in America.